 The best options for wet areas

-If a timber aesthetic is required and the timber species selected is not viable, Sculptform’s Timber-look veneered aluminium battens provide another option.
-These aluminium battens are coated in a timber-look veneer which is highly resistant to moisture.
+If a timber aesthetic is required and the timber species selected is not viable, Sculptform’s Wood Finish Aluminium battens provide another option.
+These aluminium battens are coated in a timber-look wrap which is highly resistant to moisture.